aqicn/sds-sensor-reader/readme.md

     SENSORID = "YOUR-SENSOR-ID"
     USBPORT  = "/dev/ttyUSB0"

-For the `SENSORID`, use a name like `country.city.organization.sensor-name`.
+For the `SENSORID`, use a name like `country.city.organization|name.sensor-name`.
 For instance `usa.nyc.nuy.outdoor-01` or `uae.dubai.johndoe.outdoor-patio`.

 For the USB port, you need to check on which USB port is the serial USB converter mounted.
 Check https://learn.sparkfun.com/tutorials/terminal-basics/connecting-to-your-device for more information.